bioidiap/bob.ap/README.rst

 subband centroid frequency (SCFC) [Le2011]_.
 We are planning to update and add more features in the near future.

-*Please note that the implementation of MFCC and LFCC features has changed compared to earlier version of the package, as we corrected pre-emphasis and DCT computations.
-Delta and delta-delta computation was slightly changed too.*
+*Please note that the implementation of MFCC and LFCC features has changed compared to an earlier version of the package, as we corrected pre-emphasis and DCT computations.
+Delta and delta-delta computations were slightly changed too.*

 Installation
 ------------